Experiencing 11 month old sleep problems? Here’s what to do when your baby is waking up at night and going through a sleep regression.

 It’s the worst feeling, when you think this would be better by this point.
 Except even at 11 months, your baby is still not sleeping through the night.
 Instead, he wakes up—often multiple times—for a feeding, and has a hard time settling back down.

-Even if he can fall asleep on her own, he still wakes every few hours.
+Even if he can fall asleep on his own, he still wakes every few hours.
 You end up bringing him to bed with you in the early morning, just so you can both get some sleep.

 How to solve 11 month old sleep problems

 Many parents have written to me for advice on what to do about avoiding their 11 month old sleep problems.
-And after tons of emails and success stories, I’ve learned that it boils down to these four major reasons.
+And after tons of emails and success stories, I’ve learned that it boils down to these four major strategies.

 1. Ditch unsustainable sleep aids